15 Days in Kanagawa & Hokkaido – Hotel Mystays Haneda

-There’s a huge number of hotels that operate in Tokyo – not surprising of course given that it’s a huge city – and the prices of stay range from very budget capsule hotels to five-six star properties commanding obscene heaps of money.
-One particular trait we note, and again it shouldn’t be of surprise, was that the closer you are to a central train station, the more expensive the property’s room rates quickly becomes.
-We were initially seriously looking out for properties that would be near the major train stations, particularly Shinjuku, but gave up after our week long search came up with nothing that was in our price-range and with a room that could accommodate the four of us.
+There’s a huge number of hotels that operate in Tokyo – not surprising of course given that it’s a huge city – and the prices of stays range from very budget capsule hotels to five-six star properties commanding obscene heaps of money.
+One particular trait we noted, and again it shouldn’t be a surprise, was that the closer you are to a central train station, the more expensive the property’s room rates quickly become.
+We were initially seriously looking out for properties that would be near the major train stations, particularly Shinjuku, but gave up after our week-long search came up with nothing that was in our price range and with a room that could accommodate the four of us.

-So, we expanded our search to look for properties that would be near any train-stop, and for that, Hotel Mystays Haneda, fitted the bill.
-The property is a five minute walk from the Anamori-Inari station – easily walkable – and Mystays Haneda also had one additional benefit: it was very close to Haneda Airport where we’d be coming to/fro from Singapore and also Sapporo.
+So, we expanded our search to look for properties that would be near any train stop, and for that, Hotel Mystays Haneda fitted the bill.
+The property is a five-minute walk from the Anamori-Inari station – easily walkable – and Mystays Haneda also had one additional benefit: it was very close to Haneda Airport where we’d be coming to/from Singapore and also Sapporo.
 One might be thinking: surely you can’t be choosing a hotel based on its proximity to the airport, since you’re only going to embark/disembark to/from the airport just once or twice each stay.
-True, but in our case, of our four flights, two were fairly early morning, and the other two very late afternoon.
-The thought of having being stuck for an hour or more in slow-moving Tokyo traffic just to get to our place of stay was unappealing.
+True, but in our case, of our four flights, two were fairly early in the morning, and the other two very late in the afternoon.
+The thought of being stuck for an hour or more in slow-moving Tokyo traffic just to get to our place of stay was unappealing.

 Our stay in this hotel twice this trip: a four-night stay upon arrival into Japan followed by a single night after we returned eight days later from Hokkaido.
 Comments and pictures!

-There are in-house laundry facilities – washer and dryer – and are free to use, unlike Vessel inn which were coin-operated.
-Hooray for free-stuff!
+There are in-house laundry facilities – washer and dryer – and they are free to use, unlike Vessel Inn where they were coin-operated.
+Hooray for free stuff!

 In-room Internet access was reliable and speedy; no issues at all in this regard.